| Read Time: 14 minutes | Immigration

 If ICE officers stop you, knowing your rights can help you respond safely and effectively.
 Here is what to do if ICE stops you and you are a US citizen:

-• Stay calm.
+• Stay calm and do not run.
 Do not become argumentative or physically resist.
-Physical resistance can escalate the situation.
+Physical resistance or attempting to flee can escalate the situation.

-• Ask why ICE is detaining you and if you are free to leave.
+• Ask if you are free to leave.
+Ask why ICE is detaining you and whether you are free to go.
 If ICE lacks the legal right to keep you there, you can walk away.

-• Do not sign documents without consulting a lawyer.
+• Do not sign documents without legal counsel.
 ICE paperwork may involve agreeing to give up legal rights or to leave the country.
+Refuse to sign anything without consulting a lawyer.

 • Assert your citizenship.
 Clearly state that you are a US citizen and provide proof if available.